 The above are to be filed in the office of the Commissioner.
-The documents filed may be clearly listed in a covering letter and in the copy of this letter, the tapal clerk will affix the signature along with the seal.
+The documents filed may be clearly listed in a cover letter and in the copy of this letter, the tapal clerk will affix the signature along with the seal.
 It is advisable for the trust to furnish the phone number of the trustee to be contacted for any reference.

 DEDUCTION UNDER SECTION 35AC

-Application for approval of eligible projects have to be made in duplicate to the secretary to the National Committee for Promotion of Social and Economic Welfare, Department of Revenue, Government of India, North Block, New Delhi 110001.
+Application for approval of eligible projects has to be made in duplicate to the secretary to the National Committee for Promotion of Social and Economic Welfare, Department of Revenue, Government of India, North Block, New Delhi 110001.